About automatic item updates

 Limitations of automatic item updates

 Automatic item updates are turned on by default.
-You can turn them off at any time.
+You can manage automatic item updates settings at the account level at any time.

 - Sign in to your Merchant Center account.

-- Click 'Edit Settings'.
-On the following page, you can enable automatic item updates for price, availability, or both price and availability.
+- On the following page, you can enable automatic item updates for price, availability, or both price and availability.
 You can also turn off automatic item updates completely.

 Advanced: Accounting for site latency